-A resource table is a data structure contained in remote processor firmware file in .resource_table section.
-The table is a list of system resources required by the remote processor.
-Resource table header format is shown below.
+A resource table is a data structure contained in remote processor firmware binary file.
+In case of ELF binary format, the table is located in the

+.resource_table section within the firmware binary file.
+The table is a list of system resources required and offered by the remote firmware.
+Resource table header format is shown in table (5.3).

 Field description

 version Resource table version.

 num Number of table entries.

 reserved[2] Reserved, zero.

-offset[num] Offsets of table entries
+offset[num] Table entry offsets

 onset[num] from beginning of the table.